rcd-dpeng/skillBuildingSheet5/README.md

 It is a good idea to familiarize yourself with Python syntax, etc. before embarking upon your programming endeavors.
 Here is a good source: https://www.learnpython.org/

 ### Kivy
 Kivy is the Python library we use to create your Raspberry Pi project's user interface (UI).
-Although all Kivy UI code is found in the .kv file, all Kivy-related import statements are included in the .py Python file.
+All Kivy code is found in the .kv file, and is used exclusively for programming UI.

 Kivy syntax is different from python syntax; be sure to reference both the Kivy documentation here: https://kivy.org/docs/ and some examples here: https://github.com/dpengineering/RaspberryPiCommon/tree/master/PiWithKivy/HelloWorldExample